 10. Negative thoughts

 S10.
 Don’t identify – reframe thoughts – reiterate your battle plan

 You still find yourself stuck in an abusive frame of mind?
 Still punishing yourself with thoughts like:

 “Other people don’t get me”

-Reframe: Again, again, again and again!
-Keep on reframing your thoughts.
+Reframe: Again, again, and again!
+Keep on redefining your thoughts.